Carlos Chan (actor): Biography

 Chan's breakout role came in 2016 when he starred as Chan Kai-yuk, a temperamental young man from Guangzhou searching for his father in Hong Kong, in the romance film Happiness alongside Kara Wai.
 His performance earned him Best Supporting Actor in the 7th Golden Lotus Awards.
 Following the breakthrough performance, Chan received more role offers, including the lead role in the 2018 musical biographical film House of the Rising Sons.
 In the same year, he was invited by Amy Wong to star as Chung Ding Kwok, a co-leading role with Wayne Lai and David Chiang, in the TVB mystery fantasy series Daddy Cool, further solidifying his public recognition.
 He also had a supporting lead role in the business-themed mystery web series The Trading Floor, which earned him a nomination for Best Newcomer in the 24th Huading Awards.
 In 2019, Chan took on the lead role of Jack Yau, a police officer in a relationship with his Dressage to Win co-star Michelle Wai, in the action thriller film The White Storm 2: Drug Lords.
 He also had supporting roles in the action thriller films Integrity and Bodies at Rest.
 In 2020, Chan was cast in a lead role in Patrick Kong's romance film You Are the One, and as Yip Wing Shun, the sole male lead, in the mystery thriller film Declared Legally Dead, for which he was nominated for Best Actor in the 12th Golden Lotus Awards.
 He also had a supporting lead role in Dante Lam's action film The Rescue.

 In 2021, Chan starred as Guy, the male lead in the romantic comedy film Ready o/r Knot, once again alongside Michelle Wai.
 The duo portrayed a pair of lovers about to get married, yet each with their own hesitations.
 He also took on the lead role of Ho Hok Ming in the mystery thriller film The Attorney, and made brief appearances as Donnie Yen's character's supervisor and Adam Cheng in the action thriller film Raging Fire and the biographical film Anita respectively.
 Chan was cast in a supporting role in the 2022 crime thriller film Detective vs Sleuths, and appeared in main roles in the 2023 action films Echoes Of The Thunder and The Brotherhood Of Rebel.
 He also reprised his role as Guy in Ready or Rot, the sequel of Ready o/r Knot, and appeared in a supporting role in the crime thriller film The Goldfinger in the same year.
+In 2025, Chan played Ken, a man who develops a romantic relationship with Mui (played by Fish Liew), who has cerebral palsy, in the film Someone Like Me, for which he was nominated for Best Actor in the 32nd Hong Kong Film Critics Society Awards and Best Actor in the 44th Hong Kong Film Awards.